mattdavida/REFrameworkMods/games/MHWildsMod/README.md

 **Gameplay** (party-safe unless noted)

 - Health bars — overlay on large monsters (name, fill, optional HP / distance, floating hits).
 Crits tick when the hit lands.
 Small monsters stay off unless you turn them on.
+Show type filters the live roster on this map.
 Not a cheat.
 - Move Fast — play speed.
 Solo only.
 - Return to Title — same as pause → Return to Title (turns Move Fast off first)
 - Add Zenny / Hunter Points.
 Solo only.